arunkandregula/arunssudoku/README.md

 # Sudoku game written without any modern javascript frameworks.
+This mini project demonstrates modularizing frontend code without using any modern javascript frameworks like AngularJS, EmberJS etc.
+When you run this, you ll see a nice functional sudoku game.

 ## Technologies used

 - Javascript
 - Jquery
 - SASS
+- Browserify for modules
 - Grunt
 - Handlebars templating language ( not extensively used, due to lack of time )
 - npm